 - Search for conversations in the delegated inbox

 Teammates cannot take these actions on your behalf in your delegated inbox:

 - Reply using your email address (they can reply using their own email address)

 - Comment as you (comments posted will be as them)

 - Mark as Read for you (they can Mark as Read for themselves)

 Hiding or showing a delegated inbox

-You can choose which delegated inboxes you want to show or hide in your workspace panel.
-Go into your Settings, and click on My preferences.
-Scroll to the setting called Delegated inboxes and use the dropdown menu to select which teammates you want to show or hide in your workspace.
+You can choose which delegated inboxes you want to show or hide in your sidebar.
+Go into your Settings, and click on Preferences.
+Scroll to the setting called Delegated inboxes and use the dropdown menu to select which teammates you want to show or hide in your sidebar.
 The teammates you select will now be displayed.

 Note: When a teammate is blocked, you will still have access to their delegated inbox and you can still see their inbox history in Front.
 If you don't want to visually see it in your Front, you can simply hide the inbox in your preferences.

 Customize your delegation